iainbest/ChaosGames.jl/README.md

 julia> p1 = CGscatter(x,y,pointsx,pointsy)
 ```

-if you want to explore different options, or for simple sierpinski construction (or as a first try!) do:
+ Alternatively for simple sierpinski construction (or as a first try!) do:

 ```
-$ julia ./example/sierpinksi.jl
+$ julia ./examples/sierpinksi.jl
 ```

 ![sierpinksi](./images/sierpinski.png)

+Other example scripts will eventually be contained in the examples folder.

 ## To Do:
+- option for multiple shape chaos games?
 - clean up restriction code: naming, saving of unnecessary history of previous chosen vertices, ...
 - option of generic (non-regular) polygon for the game
+  - currently require some ordering of polygon? nicer way to do this?
 - simple plots and examples in repo examples folder and readme
+  - started
-- example code, simple explanation of basic algorithm in readme
+- example codes, simple explanation of basic algorithm in readme
-- split code into several sections, including but not limited to:
-  - generation of initial polygon, getting relevant info out
-  - rules for chaos game (how to choose next vertex, next point to plot,...)
-  - simple plotting (and animations?)
-  - driving code (probably remain in src/ChaosGame.jl)
+  - started
 - install/clone instructions for readme
 - and more probably

 ## See also: